liammcluckie/Discover-Aotearoa/README.md

 - Raw Umber (#A58961) - Secondary Colour - Also described as a bronze/gold shade and a typical colour pairing with black, Raw Umber will also feature heavily throughout the website used for borders and alternative background colours when using boxes/cards for content.
 This colour also works very well with the main hero imagery used on each page such as sand, beaches and sunsets.

-- Tundora (#53505A) - *Include information on how the colours are used and why/May not be used*

 #### Typography